Home counties: Geology

-Marcus Crouch has identified one of the principal characteristics of the home counties as being a shared chalk geology that is broadly mirrored north and south of the Thames.
+Marcus Crouch has identified, as one of the principal characteristics of the home counties, their shared chalk geology that is broadly mirrored north and south of the Thames.

 Economy

 The home counties are some of the wealthiest in Britain with the towns of Virginia Water, Esher and Weybridge, all in Surrey, ranked in one 2019 survey as having some of the highest average house prices in the country.
 However, a 2011 report described the perception that South East England, the official region of England in which most of the home counties are located, was universally wealthy as inaccurate and noted that 500,000 people in the region lived in areas that were within the 20% most deprived areas in the country with deprivation concentrated in coastal areas such as Margate (Kent) and Hastings (East Sussex).
 Significant areas of deprivation were also found in the urban areas of south Hampshire and Slough.